-Before using this option please check to see if your local municipality accepts this option.
-I personally would not use this option due to the problems they can cause.
+Before using this option, please check to see if your local municipality accepts this option.
+I would not use this option due to the problems it can cause.

-If you do use these bags then don’t tie the flushable bag as air will be trapped inside.
+If you use these bags, then don’t tie the flushable bag as air will be trapped inside.
 This will increase the chance of blockages in the system if it flushes at all!

-Never deposit these bags into the storm sewers either as these often flow into waterways and will contaminate the water.
+Never deposit these bags into the storm sewers either, as these often flow into waterways and contaminate the water.

-Remember, no matter what the bag; if they are buried on a landfill site they will only produce methane gas.
+Remember, no matter what the bag, they will only produce methane gas if they are buried on a landfill site.

-Again, before using this option please check to see if your local municipality accepts this option.
+Before using this option, please check to see if your local municipality accepts this option.
 Dog waste is not the same as human waste due to pathogens and bacteria within it.

-However, if you are allowed to do this then the most effective way is to use a pooper scooper.
-Simply pick it up with the scooper and no bag, drop it into the toilet and flush it away.
+However, if you are allowed to do this, the most effective way is to use a pooper scooper.
+Simply pick it up with the scooper and no bag, drop it into the toilet, and flush it away.

-The second option is to bring the poop home in a bag and then empty the contents into the toilet and flush.
-The bag can go into the waste for landfills.
+The second option is to bring the poop home in a bag and then empty the contents into the toilet and flush it.
+The bag can go into the waste landfills.
 However, the good news is that it will now create significantly less methane.